Stock monitoring for serious investors

 Sources linked back to the original document

-No. Belfort is read-only monitoring and research.
-You stay in full control of decisions and execution.
+No. Belfort is read-only stock monitoring and research.
+You stay in full control of review and execution choices.

 Alerts are prioritised by severity.
-If it’s not decision-relevant, it won’t interrupt you.
+If it is not thesis-relevant, it will not interrupt you.

-Yes — use the watchlist to follow potential buys without mixing them into your portfolio performance.
+Yes.
+Use the watchlist to follow research candidates without mixing them into portfolio performance.

 What you get